Social Welfare and Justice Electives

 SOWJ 2150.
 Immigrants and their Communities

 An in-depth examination of historic and contemporary immigration to the U.S., especially in relationship to the American economy, ideas about race and cultural pluralism.
-The effects of immigration law and social policies on the socioeconomic mobility and well being of immigrant families are examined.
-The oral history method is used to capture immigrant experience.
+The effects of immigration law and social policies on the socio-economic mobility and well-being of immigrant families are examined.

 SOWJ 2300.
 Conflict Resolution and Restorative Justice

-Introduction to the field of Alternative Dispute Resolution (ADR) as an interdisciplinary field developed to resolve conflict, improve communication, and promote reconciliation.
-Theory and practice of engaging in difficult conversations, mediating interpersonal conflict, and conducting restorative justice circles.
-Direct application examples from court affiliated programs are included.
-Limits and potential of forgiveness also examined.
-Students learn underlying theory and also practice communication and conflict resolution skills through active learning assignments.
+Introduction to Alternative Dispute Resolution (ADR) as an interdisciplinary field developed to resolve conflict, improve communication and promote reconciliation.
+Theory and practice of engaging in difficult conversations, mediating interpersonal conflict and conducting restorative justice circles through active learning assignments.
+Direct application of examples from court affiliated programs.
+Limits and potential of forgiveness.

 SOWJ 2600.
 Community Organizing